2026

 Writing

-This essay stages a triadic dialogue between William Desmond's metaxological philosophy, Keiji Nishitani's Kyoto School Buddhism, and Clarice Lispector's mystical poetics.
-Three voices, three traditions, brought into proximity not to synthesize but to inhabit the charged space between them.
+This essay brings three voices into proximity: William Desmond's metaxological philosophy, Keiji Nishitani's Kyoto School Buddhism, and Clarice Lispector's mystical poetics.
+Not to synthesize them but to stage an improvisational tango where three radically different traditions circle the same charged space, each retaining its irreducible singularity.

 Date: